 Remember that no one is a mind reader, so without knowing what your boundaries are, your partner might do something to cross them without even knowing.
 Talk with your partner about your needs and expectations, and make sure both of you understand and agree on what would constitute a breach of trust.

 Like most aspects of a healthy relationship, rebuilding trust doesn’t just happen overnight.
-It will take time so be patient with yourself and your partner during the process.
+It will take time to establish a sense of safety between you again, so be patient with yourself and your partner during the process.

 How long it takes to rebuild trust depends on a myriad of factors, says Caldwell.